 A Mother's Prayer

 The power of prayer is clearly revealed through a very specific answer to my urgent prayers for my daughter.
-Join me as I tell you the marvels and mysteries of a God who is so genuinely loving and kind.
-He targeted my prayer and answered so dead on that it blows me away.
+Join me as I tell you the marvels and mysteries of a God who is so genuinely, loving and kind.
+He targeted my prayer and he answered so dead-on that it blows me away.
 I can hardly fathom a love like this - Yet He lavishly poured it all over me with this answer and revelation.

 My Baby Girl